jsmreese/moment-duration-format/README.md

 // "2:03"
 ```

-If you want minutes to always be rendered with two digits, you can set the first token to a length greater than 1 (this stops the automatic length trimming for the first token that has a value).
+If you want minutes to always be rendered with two digits, you can use a first token with a length greater than 1 (this stops the automatic token length trimming for the first token that has a value).

 ```
 moment.duration(123, "seconds").format("hh:mm:ss");